santroma1/distractor_generation_spanish/data_annotating_notes.md

 <br>

-# Friday May 12th
+# Friday May 12th - Monday May 15th

-Dates and Numbers 0
+Dates and Numbers 4

-Names 0
+Names 15

-Phrases 0
+Phrases 31

-Total 0
+Total 50

 ## Comments